agaDeonix/flutter_widget_icon/README.md

-# widget_icon
+# Home Shortcuts

-Create widget like a icon for images
+Use Home Screen Widget like a windows shortcuts for images

 ## Getting Started